Riya2624/Smart-Recruitment-AI-Assistant/README.md

 # **AI-Powered Recruitment Assistant**

 ## **Project Overview**
-The **LLaMA-Powered Recruitment Assistant** is an AI-driven tool designed to optimize the recruitment process.
+The **Ai-Powered Recruitment Assistant** is an AI-driven tool designed to optimize the recruitment process.
 Leveraging the **LLaMA model**, LangChain, and ChatGroq, this system extracts key details such as job roles, required skills, and experience levels from job descriptions.
 It integrates **ChromaDB** for semantic portfolio matching and real-time feedback, while an interactive **Streamlit** interface provides seamless functionality for job input, portfolio matching, and automated email generation.

 ## **Features**
 1. **Job Description Analysis**: